Why Are School Trips Important For Students?

-We learn best when we can see, hear, and experience things first-hand.
+Students learn best when they can see, hear, and experience things first-hand.
 Multi-sensory learning is an important part of school life, and school trips answer the requirements of all five senses.

 It’s because of this that schools arrange trips to help children learn more about the subjects that they are studying.
 Educational trips can be used to support all kinds of subjects; History, Geography, Science and Languages are the most popular, but they can also support cultural enrichment and wider social development.